jevonsevilla/finantier-assessment/README.md

 ```

 # Development and CI/CD
-Push and Pull Requests to the masterbranch trigger Github Actions that automatically deploy the application to Heroku.
+Push and Pull Requests to the masterbranch trigger *Github Actions* that automatically deploy the application to *Heroku* and do some basic code linting.
-The app that is deployed is built in docker and utilizes FastAPI to serve predictions made with an XGBoost Model.
+The app that is deployed is built in *docker* and utilizes *FastAPI* to serve predictions made with an *XGBoost* Model.

-The application and its components are developed in the JupyterNotebook.
+The application and its components are developed in the *JupyterNotebook*.
 Outputs are then saved in the relevant directories in order to make changes to the model.

 relevant outputs:
 `project/model/xgboost_model.pickle.dat`: saved model that was fit using *gridsearchCV* with **recall** as the scoring method to search for the best hyperparameters